-On Saturday, December 4, 1926, a green Morris Cowley stood abandoned in a roadside ditch near the city of Guildford, England.
+On Saturday, December 4, 1926, a green Morris Cowley motorcar stood abandoned in a roadside ditch near the city of Guildford, England.
 The car belonged to the renowned author Agatha Christie, who had apparently disappeared without a trace.
-But 11 days later she turned up in a hotel in Harrogate, a spa town in Yorkshire about 240 miles north of Guildford.
-Christie was unable to explain what had transpired during the intervening time period; nor is this mysterious episode mentioned in her autobiography.
+But after missing for 11 days, she turned up in a hotel in Harrogate, a spa town in Yorkshire 200 miles north of Guildford.
+Christie was unable to explain what had transpired during the intervening time period, nor is this mysterious episode mentioned in her autobiography.
 Unlike those in her many books, this mystery remains unsolved.

 The drama began in April 1926, when Christie’s mother died.
 According to Christie’s biographer Janet Morgan, the death hit her very hard.
-At the time her husband, Col. Archibald Christie, known as Archie, was on a business trip to Spain.
+At the time her husband, Colonel Archibald Christie, known as Archie, was on a business trip.
 On returning, he informed his psychologically fragile wife that he had fallen in love with a woman named Nancy Neele.
-For awhile the Christies stayed together for their daughter’s sake, even moving together to Styles, her house in Sunningdale, Berkshire.
-All the while, however, Archie maintained his affair with Nancy.
+For a while the Christies stayed together for their daughter’s sake, even moving together to Styles, her house in Sunningdale, in the county of Berkshire.
+All the while, however, Archie maintained his affair with Neele.

 In fact, two other esteemed writers, Sir Arthur Conan Doyle and Dorothy Sayers, joined in the search.
-One evening Christie was recognized in the hotel by the musician Bob Tappin.
+One evening Christie was recognized in the hotel by a local musician, Bob Tappin.
 He notified the police, and two days later Archie confirmed that the lady in question was indeed his wife.
 Archie was also the one who first raised the question of a loss of memory.
-In an interview on December 15, 1926, in the Gloucester Citizen, Col. Christie declared, “She has suffered from the most complete loss of memory, and I do not think she knows who she is.
+In a newspaper interview on December 15, 1926, he declared, “She has suffered from the most complete loss of memory, and I do not think she knows who she is.
 She does not know me, and she does not know where she is.
 I am hoping that rest and quiet will restore her.
-I am hoping to take her to London tomorrow to see a doctor and specialists.”
+I am hoping to take her to London tomorrow to see a doctor and specialist.”

-Writing in Practical Neurology in 2003, psychologists Mireia Pujol and Michael Kopelman at King’s College London discussed the possibility Christie may have experienced “psychogenic amnesia secondary to trauma.”
-This memory disorder, also called dissociative amnesia, generally lasts for a few hours, days or even months and affects primarily those events that occurred immediately before the traumatic experience.
+Writing in 2003 in Practical Neurology, psychologists Mireia Pujol and Michael Kopelman, both then at King’s College London, discussed the possibility that Christie may have experienced psychogenic amnesia secondary to trauma.
+This memory disorder, also called dissociative amnesia, generally lasts for a few hours, days or even months and affects primarily memories of those events that occurred immediately before the traumatic experience.
 Such amnesia may be triggered by catastrophic news, a fight, financial ruin or war.

-In 1935 two psychiatrists writing in Archives of Neurology & Psychiatry described the case of a woman who left her husband for another man.
-After a week she decided to return home as if nothing had happened.
+In 1935 two psychiatrists writing in Archives of Neurology and Psychiatry described the case of a woman who left her husband for another man.
+After a week, she decided to return home as if nothing had happened.
 The sheer impossibility of this endeavor caused her to consider suicide, just before she developed amnesia.